idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 Use [ImageAPI Optimize](https://www.drupal.org/project/imageapi_optimize) ([re.Smush.it](https://www.drupal.org/project/imageapi_optimize_resmushit), [TinyPNG](https://www.drupal.org/project/imageapi_optimize_tinypng) or other services) to optimize images as they are uploaded and used in image styles.
 It is important that these be set up/enabled early so that all images uploaded can benefit from optimization throughout the build process.

+##### Lazy Loading

+If the build uses the ICL, consider enabling the [idfive Lazyload](https://bitbucket.org/idfivellc/idfive-component-library-d8-paragraphs/src/8.x-2.x/modules/idfive_lazyload/) module.
+Note: The lazyload JS must be in the theme for this to wok.

 ##### Image Styles

 Image styles should be utilized for all images being output in a template.
 This allows us to set parameters for size/etc, as well as ImageApi Optimize.